 - Cube the chicken into large chunks when cool enough to handle.
 Cover with foil to keep warm.

 - Continue to simmer the vegetables until they are fully tender (5-10 minutes).

-- Add two 14 ounces cans of petite diced tomatoes (fire roasted), the wild and brown rice from the instant pot (approx. 4-5 cups), cubed chicken and 2 tablespoons fresh thyme.
+- Add two 14-ounce cans of petite diced tomatoes (fire-roasted), the cooked wild and brown rice (approx. 4-5 cups), cubed chicken, and 2 tablespoons of fresh thyme.

 - Taste and see if the soup needs more seasoning.
 Salt and pepper to your taste preference.

-- Stir everything together and heat to desired serving temperature.
+- Stir everything together and heat to the desired serving temperature.

-- You could use bone-in and skin on, which could contribute to more flavor in the end, but it adds more cooking time.
+- You could use bone-in and skin-on chicken, which could contribute to more flavor in the end, but it adds more cooking time.

-- You want to gently cook the chicken, not too high, not too fast and not too long.
+- You want to cook the chicken, not too high, not too fast, and not too long.
 Overcooked chicken is rubbery and tough.
-Simmer for 10-15 minutes or until the internal temperature is 165°F.
+Simmer for 10-15 minutes or until the internal temperature is 160°F.